ngrok/ngrok-docs/docs/integrations/autodesk/webhooks.md

 The Request Inspector shows all the requests made through your ngrok tunnel to your localhost app.
 When you click on a request, you can see details of both the request and the response.

-Seeing requests is an excellent way of validating the data sent to and retrieved by your app via the ngrok tunnel.
+Seeing requests is an excellent way of validating the data sent to and received by your app via the ngrok tunnel.
 That alone can save you some time dissecting and logging HTTP request and response headers, methods, bodies, and response codes within your app just to confirm you are getting what you expect.

 To inspect Autodesk's webhooks call, launch the ngrok web interface (i.e. `http://127.0.0.1:4040`), and then click one of the requests sent by Autodesk.